videomorph-dev/videomorph/README.md

 This command should install VideoMorph and its dependencies, including [ffmpeg](http://ffmpeg.org) library and [PyQt5](https://riverbankcomputing.com/software/pyqt/download5), from your current repository.

-To install from the .DEB package on Debian based distros, it is recommended you to use GDebi Packages Installer and follow the instructions, just that...
-This should install VideoMorph and all the dependencies from your current repository.
+To install from the `DEB` package on Debian based distros, it is recommended you to use [GDebi]() packages installer and follow the instructions, just that...
+This should install VideoMorph and all its dependencies from your current repository.

-To use a Portable Edition (PE), decompress the .TAR.GZ or the .ZIP file (GNU/Linux and Windows respectively) in any directory, and then double-click on videomorph or videomorph.exe depending on your platform.
+To use a Portable Edition (PE), decompress the `TAR.GZ` or the `ZIP` file (GNU/Linux and Windows respectively) in any directory, and then double-click on `videomorph` or `videomorph.exe` depending on your platform.

-On Windows you should use the installers we provide.
+On Windows you can use the installers we provide.

 ## Contributing